banner

 The village sign in Ludham stands on Baker's Arms Green, an open space in the middle of the village.
 This was the site of the former Baker's Arms Pub which was demolished when the road was widened.

-The sign was designed by Joan Snelling and carved by Philip Sayer.
+The sign was designed by Joan Snelling and carved by Philip Sayer in Japanese oak.
 It was erected in 1970.
 On it you will find King Canute (Knut) who gave the manor of Ludham to St Benet's Abbey.
-Also there is St Catherine (with her wheel) and a monk.
+The King is handing over the Charter to the Abbot of St Benet's.
+Also depicted is St Catherine (with her wheel).

 Unfortunately, the rot got into the original wooden sign, so in 1990, Mike Fuller made a mould and re-cast the sign in fibre glass.
-This the the sign you see today.
-The sign was re-painted in 2010 and is looking very nice.
+This is the sign you see today.
+The sign was re-painted in 2010 and 2023 and is looking very nice.

 Here are some pictures showing the history of the sign.